 – Identify and share a plan of application relevant to their work

-Through a racial equity lens, you’ll apply the principles and techniques of Adaptive Leadership, a practical framework developed at the Harvard Kennedy School of Government, for leading change, particularly during times of uncertainty or when there are no easy answers.
+Join us for a 2-day professional learning academy where you’ll examine Adapative Leadership, a practical framework developed at the Harvard Kennedy School of Government, for leading change, particularly during times of uncertainty or when there are no easy answers.
+You will unpack core themes through a racial equity lens and apply the principles and techniques of Adaptive Leadership.